 Source parsing and graph size reduction

-- Reduce graph packages further: Keep shrinking the set of dependencies that require full source parsing without breaking attribution accuracy.
+The bytecode resolution bottleneck has largely been removed.
+Remaining performance opportunities are now upstream:- Reduce graph packages further: Keep shrinking the set of dependencies that require full source parsing without breaking attribution accuracy.

 - Smarter pre-scan eligibility: Skip dependencies that have source directories but no scannable files before invoking opengrep.